 - If the calculated 90th percentile is at or more than 33.3% above the current target, the target will be raised by 33.3%.
-For targets that are updated every two years, when a target only changes by 33.3%, the target will be updated annually until it reaches the calculated rate. - If a measure is significantly changed (e.g., a new state assessment or a change in formula), and the target is currently not aspirational (e.g., 100%), the target will be recalculated to match the 90th percentile. - When three years of archival data are not available, such as when a new measure is introduced, or the formula is changed, one or two years of data will be used, until three years of data are available. - If the calculated target exceeds 100%, the target will remain at 100%.
+When a target is capped at 33.3% change, it will be updated annually instead of every two years. - If a measure is significantly changed (e.g., a new state assessment or a change in formula), and the target is currently not aspirational (e.g., 100%), the target will be recalculated to match the 90th percentile. - When three years of archival data are not available, such as when a new measure is introduced, or the formula is changed, one or two years of data will be used, until three years of data are available. - If the calculated target exceeds 100%, the target will remain at 100%.